 Want to know a secret?
 My mother never uses pumpkin in her pumpkin recipes, she always uses squash.
 Several kinds of squash will work but my Mom’s favorites are Hubbard, acorn, banana, and butternut.

 No one ever knows the difference.
 Pumpkin has a different texture and is a little more watery and my Mom likes the flavor of squash better.
 She freezes squash in a Ziploc bag the same way she does pumpkin.

-These recipes are great for everyone.
+These Paleo Pumpkin recipes are great for everyone.
 I dare you to look at our list and not want to try at least one of them.
-I know I want to try several of them.
+I know I want to try several of these Paleo pumpkin dessert Recipes.

-If you like these Paleo Pumpkin Recipes, you may also like these recipes:
+If you like these Paleo pumpkin dessert recipes, you may also like these recipes:

 5 ingredient paleo fudge is just about the easiest thing to make in the world.
 All you do is mix the ingredients together, put them in a pan of some sort and put the pan in the freezer.
 Yes, it has to be frozen and eaten when it’s still cold or it will be extremely soft.
 It’s nice to be able to just keep it in the freezer and have it on hand when you need a treat, it’ll keep for months if you want it to.

 6. Paleo Carrot Cake with Maple Syrup – My Natural Family